Last updated: 11/15/2016

-You do not have to form your LLC in Lousiana even if it is where you live or do business.
-You can form an LLC in any state--for example, even though your business is in Lousiana, you could form an LLC in Delaware to own and operate it because it has a more favorable LLC law.
-Doing so will not save you Lousiana taxes because your LLC will have to qualify to do business in Louisiana and pay the same taxes as any other LLC.
-However, the formation state’s LLC law will govern your LLC.
-Thus, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in Lousiana.
+All of the foregoing makes Louisiana one of the least attractive states in which to form an LLC as far as protection from personal creditors goes.
+However, you do not have to form your LLC in Louisiana even if it is the state where you live or do business.
+You can form an LLC in any state—for example, even though your business is in Louisiana, you could form an LLC in Nevada or Delaware to own and operate it.
+Doing so will not save you Louisiana state taxes because your LLC will have to qualify to do business in Louisiana and pay the same taxes as any other LLC.
+Indeed, your costs will increase because you’ll have to pay the fees to form your LLC in Nevada plus the fees to register to do business in Louisiana.
+However, as a general rule, the formation state’s LLC law will govern your LLC.
+Thus, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in Louisiana.

-So, should you shop around for a state that provides the most limited liability to LLC owners?
-If limiting liability is extremely important to you, you may want to consider forming your LLC someplace other than Lousiana.
-However, there are other factors you should consider as well, such as how much it costs to form an LLC in the other state.
-Moreover, there is no guarantee that the Lousiana courts will always apply the law of the state where you formed your LLC instead of the less favorable Lousiana LLC law.
+So should you shop around for the state that provides the most limited liability to LLC owners?
+If limiting liability is extremely important to you, you may want to form your LLC in a state like Nevada, Delaware, or Wyoming that has very debtor-friendly LLC laws.
+However, there is no guarantee that Louisiana courts will always apply the law of the state where you formed your LLC, rather than the less favorable Louisiana LLC law.
 This is a complex legal issue with no definitive answer.
 Consult an experienced business lawyer for more information.